michaeldayreads/reference/kubernetes.md

 ### Project

-A project wraps a namespace and controlls access to that namespace.
+A project wraps a namespace and controls access to that namespace.
 This appears to be where RBAC was implemented.
 It is not clear if Projects offer more than simply an abstraction on top of RBAC (that would be fine, though it would be nice to know for sure).

 ### Routes

 Default router is HAProxy.

-Route is a construct to define rules applied to incomming connections.
+Route is a construct to define rules applied to incoming connections.

-Compare this to k8s, where an Ingress Controller ( F5 CC or NGINX controller) provides the referse proxy and the Ingress Resource defines the connection rules.
+Compare this to k8s, where an Ingress Controller ( F5 CC or NGINX controller) provides the reference proxy and the Ingress Resource defines the connection rules.

 ### Software Defined Network

 ### Source to Image (S2I)

-A pipeline tool for producing images from source in a predicatable, repeatable way.
+A pipeline tool for producing images from source in a predictable, repeatable way.

 ### Tools / Tooling